lxp135/NW.jsCnDocs/docs/For Users/Advanced/JavaScript Contexts in NW.js.md

 * when a programmer makes a mistake (such as [missing `new` before a poorly written constructor](http://ejohn.org/blog/simple-class-instantiation/)) and the bug affects (pollutes) the global scope, it still cannot affect larger areas (several windows);
 * malicious applications cannot access confidential data structures in other windows.

 When a script accessing to an object / function defined in another context, JS engine will temporarily enter the target context and leave it once finished.

+## Contexts in NW.js

+NW.js is based on the architecture of Chrome Apps.
+Thus an invisible background page is loaded automatically at start.
+And when a new window is created, a JavaScript context is created as well.

+In NW.js, Node.js modules can be loaded in the context running in background page, which is the default behavior.
+Also they can be loaded within the context of each window or frame when running as Mixed Context Mode.
+Continue to read following sections to see the differences between [Separate Context Mode](#separate-context-mode) and [Mixed Context Mode](#mixed-context-mode).

 ## Separate Context Mode

-Besides the contexts created by browsers, NW.js introduced additional Node context for running Node modules by default.
+Besides the contexts created by browsers, NW.js introduced additional Node context for running Node modules in the background page by default.
 So NW.js has two types of JavaScript contexts: **Browser Context** and **Node Context**.

 !!! note "Web Worker"
     Actually Web Workers are running in a separate JavaScript context which is neither browser context nor node context.
 But you can't access Web or Node.js or NW.js APIs in Web Worker's context.